openmultiplayer/web/docs/scripting/functions/gpci.md

 ## Description

-Fetch the GPCI of a user, this is linked to their SAMP/GTA on their computer.
+Fetch the CI of a user, this is linked to their SAMP/GTA on their computer.

 :::warning

-A player's GPCI is NOT UNIQUE, some players may have similar or the same GPCI, don't ban solely due to a GPCI match.
+A player's CI is NOT UNIQUE, some players may have similar or the same CI, don't ban solely due to a CI match.

 :::